 We strongly recommend you take out trip cancellation insurance via your travel agent if you wish to be covered against cancellation due to medical or personal reasons.

 HOW TO JOIN THIS EXPEDITION

-If you would like to join one of Adventure Consultants Standard Denali expeditions please book online at https://adventureconsultants.com/expeditions/seven-summits/denali-standard-departure#DepartureBookingBlock and forward the deposit for the trip.
+If you would like to join one of Adventure Consultants Standard Denali expeditions please book online at https://adventureconsultants.com/expeditions/seven-summits/denali-standard-departure#DepartureBookingBlock.